cnorling/norling.io/content/post/latex-resume/index.md

 ![My old resume with the table cell outline set to 1pt and 0pt width](old-resume.png)

 I felt really good about the results, but over time as I would make modifications the pain points started to wear on me.
-I spoke to a coworker about his resume, and he said he wrote his in LaTeX.
-I didn't know much about LaTeX; I knew it was frequently used for academic papers and was developed as an easier way to express mathematical equations.
+I asked my friend [Dakota Clark](https://github.com/Persistent13) about his resume, and he said he wrote his in LaTeX.
+I didn't know much about LaTeX at the time.
+I knew it was frequently used for academic papers and was developed as an easier way to express mathematical equations.

 My interest was piqued, and I decided to give it a shot.
 He gave me a copy of his resume, and I scanned over it to try and learn LaTeX.
 I also looked on Overleaf for public LaTeX resumes, but I didn't see anything that really looked like what I wanted.
 I ended up writing my own from scratch!